01-edu/public/subjects/its-a-match/README.md

   only when it is in the end.

-- `beginEnd` matches with the expression 'hi', only when it is in the beginning and the end.
+- `beginEnd` matches with the expression 'hi', only when it is exactly hi.

 ### Notions